finalcut/finalcut.github.io/_posts/2015-07-27-ruby-round-robin-scheduling.md

 double header logic.
 2. I imagine it would be easy to add the option to pass in some command line arguments to turn on and off the bye week option.
-3. I'll probably convert this to a web app at some point so people can use it without having to have ruby locally.

 ## Configuration